lsu-ub-uu/cora-datadevelopment/README.md

 For more information about output migration, see [here](./src/fedora_to_cora/transform/output_transform.md)

-`output-testdata-create` to create a dummy post in the Cora format, it uses the same arguments but does not include the `--wet-run` and always creates a post.
+`outputs-testdata-create` to create a dummy post in the Cora format, it uses the same arguments but does not include the `--wet-run` and always creates a post.